taskflow/taskflow/README.md

 ```cpp
 auto [A, F] = tf.emplace([](){ std::cout << "Task A\n"; return 1; });
 ```
-Or create a task via the method `silent_emplace`, if you don't need a `future` to retrieve the result.
+If you don't need a `future` to retrieve the result, use the method `silent_emplace` instead.
 ```cpp
 auto A = tf.silent_emplace([](){ std::cout << "Task A\n"; });
 ```
-Both methods implement variadic templates and can take arbitrary numbers of arguments to create multiple tasks at one time.
+Both methods implement variadic templates and can take arbitrary numbers of callables to create multiple tasks at one time.
 ```cpp
 auto [A, B, C, D] = tf.silent_emplace(
   [] () { std::cout << "Task A\n"; },